cabforum/servercert/docs/BRv.1.3.0.md

 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and

 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.
-[BR 16.2]

 ## 5.5.Records archival